About

 I am curious about what biological and natural ecosystems might have to teach us about human-made systems, and I love learning about small creatures like nudibranchs, diatoms, and tardigrades.

 I enjoy scuba diving, backpacking, singing and songwriting (I released a CD in college), reading and writing poetry, appreciating beauty in small things, and hanging out with my eight nieces and nephews.
-I am currently learning to drive a motorcycle, which everyone tells me is a bad idea.
+I recently took up stained glass making.